ModanwalPriti06/AWS-CLoudComputing-Notes/README.md

 # AWS AMI(AMazon Machine Image) Service
 An Amazon Machine Image (AMI) is a pre-configured template that provides the necessary information to launch an EC2 instance in AWS.

+- With an AMI, you can launch new EC2 instances with a consistent, predefined configuration.
+- You can also create custom AMIs to include specific software or settings, allowing for quick replication of environments.

 **It includes:**
 - Operating system (e.g., Linux, Windows)
 - Application server (e.g., Apache, Nginx)